jvns/git-commit-folders/README.md

 ### git-commit-folders

 Gives you a folder for every commit in your git repository.
-It's read only and live updates based on the state of your git repository.
+It's read only, uses 0 disk space, and updates live based on the state of your git repository.

+Extremely experimental software.

 ### how to use it